-The ERC is a refundable payroll tax credit that is available to employers who retain their W2 employees by keeping them on the payroll.
+The ERC is a refundable payroll tax credit that was available to employers who kept their W2 employees on payroll in 2020 and 2021, during the period of COVID-19 pandemic-related business slowdowns, closures by government order, and other suspension of operations.

-- For Tax Year 2021: Receive a credit of up to 70 percent of each employee’s qualified wages.
+For Tax Year 2021: A credit of up to 70% of each employee’s qualified wages.

 See this ERC guide for full details.

-For most businesses, the ERC program expired on September 30, 2021; the passage of the Infrastructure Bill cut the ERC program short.
+For most businesses, the ERC program ran from March 2020 to September 30, 2021; the passage of the Infrastructure Bill cut the ERC program short.

-However, there is an exception on the expiration for Recovery Startup Businesses (businesses that started after February 15, 2020 and has gross receipts are under $1M), which may still be eligible for ERC through Q4 of 2021.
+However, there was an exception for Recovery Startup Businesses, businesses that started after February 15, 2020, and had gross receipts under $1M.
+Those businesses could take advantage of the ERC through December 31, 2021.

-How do ERC details change from tax year 2020 to tax year 2021?
+How did ERC details change from tax year 2020 to tax year 2021?

 Eligible employers must have between 1 – 100 W2 employees (excluding the owners) | Eligible employers must have between 1 – 500 W2 employees (excluding the owners) | Eligible employers must have between 1 – 500 W2 employees (excluding the owners) |